eirikrrrr/steps/README.md

 # Steps for new projects

-Description: Sample pyproject.toml and scalfold for new projects
+Description: Sample pyproject.toml and scalffold for new projects

 0. Scaffold recommended